ufo-kit/ufo-filters/docs/filters.rst

         Smoothing control parameter, should be around noise standard deviation or slightly less.
 Higher h results in a smoother image but with blurred features.
+If it is 0, estimate noise standard deviation and use it as the parameter value.

     .. gobj:prop:: sigma:float

         Noise standard deviation, improves weights computation.
+If it is zero, it is *not* automatically estimated as opposed to :gobj:prop:`h`.
+        :gobj:prop:`estimate-sigma` has to be specified in order to override :gobj:prop:`sigma` value.

     .. gobj:prop:: window:boolean

         Apply Gaussian profile with :math:`\sigma = \frac{P}{2}`, where :math:`P`
-        is the gobj:prop:`patch-radius` parameter to the weight computation which decreases the influence of pixels towards the corners of the patches.
+        is the :gobj:prop:`patch-radius` parameter to the weight computation which decreases the influence of pixels towards the corners of the patches.